fufuok/bytespool/DOC.md

 func (p *CapacityPools) New(size int) (buf []byte)
 ```

-New return byte slice of the specified size\.
-Warning: may contain old data\.
+New return byte slice of the specified size.
+Warning: may contain old data.
 Warning: returned buf is never equal to nil

 ### func \(\*CapacityPools\) New64